Zatfer17/Zatfer17/README.md

 ---

 ### 🧐 About me
-Pursuing a master's double degree in Data Science at PoliMi/KTH within the [EIT Digital Program](https://masterschool.eitdigital.eu/).
-Currently working as a **Data Scientist** at **Lendify** in Stockholm.
+Pursued a master's double degree in Data Science at PoliMi/KTH within the [EIT Digital Program](https://masterschool.eitdigital.eu/).
+Currently working as a **Data Scientist/ML Engineer** at **Lunar** in Copenhagen.
 I enjoy words (former classicist here), e-sports analytics and bots.

 ---